Camp Avery |

 Baliuag (1899 - 1905)

 Camp (Fort) Stotsenburg / Clark Field (1899 - 1942), located seven miles north of Angeles, near Bamban.
 Home of the 45th Infantry Regiment.
-The Japanese had emplaced a five- or six-gun AA battery here, using reclaimed American 3-inch AA guns from Fort Hughes and Fort Mills.
+The Japanese later emplaced a five-gun (or six-gun) AA battery here, using reclaimed American 3-inch AA guns from Fort Hughes and Fort Mills.

 Caloocan (1900 - 1905)